 Before constructing, enlarging, or converting any building for use as a retail food establishment, the Environmental Health Department must review and approve the plans.
 A plan review application packet must be completed and returned with the appropriate fees in order for the department to initiate a review of the plans.
 Note: Plans will not be reviewed until a completed packet has been submitted.

 Taking Ownership of an Existing Food Establishment

 Contact Environmental Health to set up an inspection of the facility.
 An inspector will meet you on site and may require correction of any items observed that do not meet the regulations prior to issuance of license.
 An inspection fee will be collected on site for this inspection in addition to any other licensing fees.

 Temporary Food EventsSummit County hosts many special and temporary events each year.
 Many of those include food vendors.
 Temporary event food vendors are required to have a Temp Event Vendor Permit or Retail Food Establishment License.
 There are fees associated with these permits/licenses.

 Special Event Vendor Applications and worksheets must be completely filled out and submitted to the event coordinator.
 Please check with the event coordinator for event application deadlines.

 Event Coordinators must submit all applications and worksheets to the Summit County Public Health Department, Environmental Health along with the Event Coordinator Application and Vendor List, at least 10 business days prior to the event.
+There are fees associated with these applications.
 Prior approval must be granted in order for a vendor to serve food.